Closed Claims: Emergency Medicine CME CourseTake CME Course

 A 44-year-old woman with a history of IV drug use was treated at a clinic for a foot infection and back spasms.

-A 43-year-old man came to the ED of a metropolitan hospital reporting chest pain, dizziness, diaphoresis, shortness of breath, and pain going down his arms.
+At 9:30 am, a 43-year-old man came to the emergency department (ED) of a metropolitan hospital.
+He reported chest pain, dizziness, diaphoresis, shortness of breath, and pain going down his arms.

 Failure to diagnose and treat acute coronary syndrome; HIPAA and patient privacy

-A 33-year-old woman came to the ED reporting bilateral abdominal pain, back pain, and shortness of breath.
+A 33-year-old woman came to the emergency department (ED) complaining of bilateral abdominal pain, back pain, and shortness of breath.

-A 3-year-old girl was brought to the ED with fever, lethargy, sore throat, severe leg pain bilaterally with decreased sensation, and absent reflexes.
+At 3:20 p.m., a 3-year-old girl was brought to the emergency department (ED) with complaints of fever, lethargy, sore throat, severe leg pain bilaterally with decreased sensation, and absent reflexes.

-A 57-year-old man came to the ED by ambulance after developing chest tightness and shortness of breath followed by a syncopal episode.
+A 57-year-old man came to the emergency department (ED) by ambulance after developing chest tightness and shortness of breath followed by an unwitnessed syncopal episode.

 Medication error at patient discharge; Law enforcement exceptions to HIPAA